jay-isampelliwar/test-react/server/README.md

 - **URL:** `GET /api/health`
 - **Response:** `{ "success": true, "message": "Server is running", "timestamp": "..." }`

+## Environment Variables

+The server reads configuration from the root `.env` file:

+- `VITE_AGORA_APP_ID`: Your Agora App ID
+- App Certificate and other settings are hardcoded for simplicity

 ## Security Notes

 - Never expose your Agora App Certificate in frontend code
 - Always generate tokens on the server side
 - Consider adding authentication to the token generation endpoint in production
+- Keep your `.env` file secure and never commit it to version control

 ## Troubleshooting